 Grilling Refresher Course

-Today kicks off the unofficial start of summer.
+Grilling and summer go hand in hand.
 Before you head into the long weekend, arm yourself with a few grilling tips and tricks that will make you “Master of the Backyard.”

 Prepare the grill.
 Before turning on the grill, grab a paper towel with a pair of heat-resistant tongs and dip it into some canola oil, avocado oil (or another oil with a high smoke point) and run over the grill.
 This will help prevent your meat, fish or veggies from sticking to the grill.